SudhamshM/Collatz_Conjecture_Graph_Steps/README.md

 The Original using 3, we will multiply by 3 and add 1, it will yield 10, and it goes down to 5 by halving.
 Then, it goes to 16, and then 8, and then 4 and 2 and 1.

 Run this program to see how your Original differs and how many steps it takes.
+Check the screenshot for an example!

 <strong>Also, I added a plot graph if you want to see the steps your Original number takes while it is operated throughout the program.</strong>

+Let me know where I can improve.

 Thank you!